kenji-mido/local-console-LLM/oss/README.md

 For example, this covers:

 * Python dependencies obtained from `requirements.txt`.
-* System dependencies, such as mosquitto, flatc, etc.
+* System dependencies, such as mosquitto, flatc, WABT, etc.

 ## Adding headers manually